About Cow’s Milk

 allergies?

 There are more than 120 foods known to cause food allergies.
-But the majority involved in children's allergy come from 9 different food types (BDA Factosheet2021; FARE online 2021) Cow’s milk protein allergy (CMPA) is one of the most common, especially in babies under one year old.
+The majority involved in children's allergy come from 9 different food types.
+Cow’s milk protein allergy (CMPA) is one of the most common, especially in babies under one year old.

 What is CMPA?